spotDL/spotify-downloader/README.md

 Just make sure your working directory is the one you have the music files in.

+## Config File

+At first run, this tool will generate a `config.yml` in root directory of the code base with default options.
+You can then modify `config.yml` to override any default options.

+Also note that config options are overridden by command-line arguments.

 ## [Docker Image](https://hub.docker.com/r/ritiek/spotify-downloader/)
 [![Docker automated build](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)](https://hub.docker.com/r/ritiek/spotify-downloader)